mendix/docs/content/en/docs/appstore/connectors/aws/amazon-eventbridge.md

 ### 4.4 Activities {#activities}

-Activities define the actions that are executed in a microflow or a nanoflow.
+Activities define the actions that are executed in a Microflow or a Nanoflow.

 #### 4.4.1 UpdateConnection {#update-connection}

 The `UpdateConnection` Amazon EventBridge action allows you to update connections in your AWS console from your Mendix app.
-It requires a valid `AWS_Region` parameter and an `UpdateConnectionRequest` object and returns an `UpdateConnectionResponse` object.
+It requires a valid `ENUM_Region` parameter and an `UpdateConnectionRequest` object and returns an `UpdateConnectionResponse` object.
 The input and output for this service are shown in the table below:

 | Input | Output |
 | --- | --- |